PlutoGamerpro/LotteryGenie/README.md

 # 🎉 LotteryGenie 🎉

-Welcome to **LotteryGenie**, a fun and simple lottery system that randomly selects numbers for you! 🌟 This project generates random lottery numbers and highlights special numbers in a vibrant way.
+🎟️✨ Welcome to **LotteryGenie**, a fun and simple lottery system that randomly selects numbers for you! 🌟 This project generates random lottery numbers and highlights special numbers in a vibrant way.🏆

 ---